 Like any surgery, a hysterectomy is a major operation.

-“We recommend a hysterectomy in conditions where non-surgical treatments have not helped and only when women have completed their family and do not want more children.”
+“We recommend a hysterectomy in conditions where medical and non-surgical treatments have not helped and only when women have completed their family and do not want more children.”

-There are different types of hysterectomy such as
+There are three types of hysterectomy such as

 - Total hysterectomy wherein the uterus and cervix are removed